-If a senior reaches a point where he or she needs care, but wants to maintain a level of independence at home, in-home care is a good option to look into.
-If you’re looking to find home care for your loved one, you’ll want to find an agency that is compassionate, qualified, and professional.
-So what does that entail exactly?
+If a senior reaches a point where he or she needs care but wants to maintain a level of independence at home, in-home care is a good option to look into.
+If you’re looking to find home care for your loved one, you’ll want to find an agency that is compassionate, qualified, professional, and has client and caregiver safety protocols in place during this time of pandemic.
+So, what does that entail exactly?
 Here are a few things to consider when searching for quality in-home senior care.

 Are they Licensed and Qualified?